Living on Campus

 Breakfast, lunch, and dinner will be offered every day throughout the program to participants.
 All three (3) meals are included in tuition.
 Meals begin with dinner on the day of check-in and end with breakfast on the day of check-out.

-If participants have any specific dietary needs or restrictions, including food allergies and religious observances, please provide that information when registering in CampDoc.com (Part 1 of the Registration Form).
+If participants have any specific dietary needs or restrictions, including food allergies and religious observances, please provide that information when completing registration through your Slate account (Part 2C; Health History and Dietary Requirements).
 Yale Dining Services are able to accommodate most dietary restrictions.

 The Program Boundary Area and Map

 For the duration of the YYGS program, participants must stay within specific designated areas of Yale and New Haven.
 These boundaries are for their own security; they are set to ensure that we know where everyone is in case of emergency, and University security and emergency personnel can reach them.
 Given the potential risks involved in going outside of the established boundaries, there will be serious consequences for doing so – up to and including dismissal from the program.
-A map of the program boundaries is available on the program website.
-If you need another copy, please request one at the Program Office or visit the online boundary map.
+Please visit the online boundary map.

 When traveling between locations with or within boundaries, participants may not use any sort of transportation other than walking by foot unless permission is granted by the YYGS Director or the Director of Residential Life.
 No one else is authorized to grant this permission.